Best Nvidia RTX 3070 Graphics Cards for 2023

 To round off, probably the key part for most – the specs.
 As to be expected, you’re looking at that 1500MHz base clock speed but the overclocking capabilities max out at a 1725MHz boost which is a little less than the two previous options but that’s reflected in the price point.
 It does, however, still have the usual suspects of 8GB of GDDR6 RAM and 5888 CUDA Cores that we’re accustomed to at this point.
 All in all, a solid RTX 3070 that’s worth dropping your hard-earned cash on.

-Last up, we cant finish a best GPU list without mentioning an EVGA variant.
+Last up, we can’t finish a best GPU list without mentioning an EVGA variant – a shame considering the company parted ways with Nvidia in 2022.
 The one we think is the top selection from their lineup is the EVGA NVIDIA GeForce RTX 3070 8GB XC3 ULTRA GAMING due to the history of its predecessors and the further improvements made this time.

 Looking at the specs, again, it’s all a bit of a muchness at this point with the standard 1500MHz base clock, 8GB GDDR6 RAM, and 5888 CUDA Cores.
 But, the boost clock is sitting in the middle of the road compared to the rest of the pack coming in at 1770MHz which is pretty solid and you’d certainly see the difference compared to the lesser ROG Strix max.